17 queer-owned restaurants in Toronto

 Bacan

-Our favourite spot for empanadas in the city is on Roncy, and it’s owned by lesbian couple Mina and Ale (their marketing manager is also queer!).
+Our favourite spot for empanadas in the city is on Roncy, and it’s owned by lesbian couple Mina and Ale.
 They also make arepas, and have vegetarian options.
 We have a few faves, but we recommend just ordering an entire box and trying them all.

 Bacan Website